Clover vs. Square: Which POS System Is Best For Your Business?

 Clover POS System: Features and Benefits

-Clover is our overall top pick in this comparison, and the reason comes down to flexibility.
-It’s the only major POS platform that lets you choose your own payment processor — which means you can negotiate interchange-plus rates that beat Square’s flat rate, especially at higher volumes.
+Clover’s biggest strength is flexibility.
+It’s the only major POS platform that lets you choose your own payment processor, which means you can negotiate interchange-plus rates that beat Square’s flat rate, especially at higher volumes.
 Here’s what else stands out:

 Customizable to Your Business